austinxewell/my-dev-blog/_posts/2025-11-03-personal-blog-november-2025.markdown

 ---

+### November 8, 2025

+**Development Fatigue** 😩

+It's been a super busy week at work, combined with long nights working on my online portfolio.
+Today I finalized the **dummy flow** for creating a project and I am really happy with how it turned out.

+I try to get some type of development in daily, but between long work days and long personal nights, I think I am going to take a well-deserved (mostly) day off.

+That said, I _did_ wake up early to finalize the **Create Project** feature in my **Admin Portal** for my personal portfolio. 💤☕🖥️

+---

 ### November 7, 2025

 Today I dove into connecting the backend I built for my online portfolio with a front-end interface.
 It's always exciting to see personal projects evolve, especially when professional growth starts showing in the details.

 Here's what I accomplished today:

 - ✅ **Login page** – fully functional and styled
 - ✅ **Admin portal** – initial structure set up
 - ✅ **Form modal** – ready to hold multi-step forms

 One feature I'm particularly proud of is the **form step tracker**.
 It's something I used to overlook in simple multi-step forms, but seeing it implemented now adds a huge boost to usability.
 It's a small detail, but it really enhances the user experience.

 It's moments like this where you notice how much your development skills have grown over time.
 Where your professional knowledge finally is merging into personal projects. 🛠️✨

 Can't wait to keep building and polishing this portfolio interface.